stuebersystems/doc.quattropod.en/docs/mini/conference-control.md

 # Conference control

 Conference control is a means only for the presenter to run the course of a presentation as he or she wishes by having various control options.
 The host can choose how and when other participants can transmit their screens during a presentation.
-The buttons for 'repositioning', 'full screen', or even 'disconnect', can be found on the right under columns.
+The buttons for `repositioning`, `full screen`, or even `disconnect`, can be found on the right under columns.

 ![](/assets/img/conference-control.png)

-The host can also assign the role as 'host' to other participants.
+The host can also assign the role as `host` to other participants.

 ![](/assets/img/conference-control2.png)